August 23, 2012

 "Walking is a great way to stay in contact with your bait and for identifying bottom objects like rock, concrete slabs, and other cover that accumulates in revetment areas," Patterson says.
 "Baits can be walked effectively as far back as 200 feet, and I think this mimics natural food items that slowly tumble downstream over bottom.
 The sinker thumping bottom might also attract fall catfish to the bait.
 The farther downstream the bait is and the flatter the line, the more slowly you can walk the rig.
 As a general rule, the faster the current is flowing, the harder a blue cat strikes a walking bait."

-Drifting sandbars—From summer into early fall, Patterson's preferred method for locating and catching big blue catfish is to drift the Mississippi's expansive sandbars.
+Drifting sandbars from summer into early fall, Patterson's preferred method for locating and catching big blue catfish is to drift the Mississippi's expansive sandbars.
 "The best sandbars are those with rollercoaster bottoms," he says, "with depths typically ranging from 25 feet on the tops of the sand humps to 45 feet in the troughs.
 I've caught blue cats drifting in water as shallow as 15 feet and as deep as 94 feet."

-Big Cat's rigs for drifting are three-ways, with a Kahle hook tied to an 18- to 24-inch leader of 40-pound mono, and a 20- to 30-pound mono dropper of the same length to hold the sinker—4 ounces in most cases, which is usually plenty to feel bottom.
+Big Cat's rigs for drifting are three-ways, with a Kahle hook tied to an 18- to 24-inch leader of 40-pound mono, and a 20- to 30-pound mono dropper of the same length to hold the sinkers, 4 ounces in most cases, which is usually plenty to feel bottom.
 He prefers the cannonball-style sinker for drifting because it makes a good thump on the sand, using a 7-foot medium-heavy to heavy Quantum Cabo PT trigger-handle casting rod, and a Cabo PT trolling reel spooled with 40-pound-test Super Braid.
 Clients can hold the lightweight rod for long periods without fatigue, and the graphite is sensitive for feeling sinkers on bottom.
 He baits drift rigs with golfball-sized chunks of skipjack.

 "I use a controlled drift, slowing the drift with a trolling motor while keeping the bow pointed upstream," he says.
 This method, often referred to as "slipping," allows baits to be fished more vertically and on a shorter line, helping to control them while maintaining feel and contact with bottom.
 "Drifting is best using a short line, with the bait bouncing bottom about 20 feet downstream of the boat.
 The line's usually at about a 10-degree angle.
 It's important not to jig the rig too aggressively.
 Subtle lifts and drops of the rod tip are just enough to help the bait scoot along on bottom in the current.
 The steep line angle also keeps the bait swimming downstream slightly above bottom, while the sinker thumps it along the way," he explains.